Petro Doroshenko

-Piotr Doroszenko) (Old Ukrainian: Петро / Петръ Дорошен(ъ)ко, modern Петро Дорофійович Дорошенко; 1627–1698) was a Cossack political and military leader, Hetman of right-bank Ukraine (1665–1672) and a Russian voivode.
+Piotr Doroszenko) (Old Ukrainian: Петро / Петръ Дорошен(ъ)ко, modern Петро Дорофійович Дорошенко; 1627–1698) was a Cossack political and military leader, hetman of Right-bank Ukraine (1665–1672) and Russian voivode.
+His frequent change of allegiances between neighbouring powers has made the hetman a controversial figure in Ukrainian history.

 Background and early career

-Petro Doroshenko was born in Chyhyryn into a noble Cossack family with a strong tradition of leadership.
+Petro Doroshenko was born in Chyhyryn into a noble Zaporozhian Cossack family with a strong tradition of leadership.
 His father, a Registered Cossack, held the rank of colonel, and his grandfather Mykhailo held the bulava (c.
-1623 to 1628) as hetman of the Registered Cossack Army.
+1623 to 1628) as the hetman of the Registered Cossack Army.

 Though it is not known where Doroshenko studied, there is no doubt that he received an excellent education.
 Doroshenko became fluent in Latin and Polish and had a broad knowledge of history.
 In 1648 Doroshenko joined the forces of Bohdan Khmelnytsky in the 1648-1657 uprising against the Polish domination of Ukraine.
 In the earlier stages of the uprising Doroshenko carried out both military and diplomatic roles.
 He primarily served in the Chyhyryn regiment, where he held the rank of artillery secretary, eventually being appointed colonel of the Pryluky regiment in 1657.
 When Khmelnytsky died in 1657 Doroshenko supported the election of General Chancellor Ivan Vyhovsky as Khmelnytsky's successor.
-Between 1657 and 1658 he helped Hetman Vyhovsky (in office: 1657-1659) to suppress the pro-Russian uprising of Iakiv Barabash and Martyn Pushkar, a bloody fratricidal conflict which resulted in some 50,000 deaths.
+Between 1657 and 1658 he helped Hetman Vyhovsky (in office: 1657–1659) to suppress the pro-Russian uprising of Iakiv Barabash and Martyn Pushkar, a bloody fratricidal conflict which resulted in some 50,000 deaths.

-The Zaporizhian Hetman Pavlo Teteria (in office: 1663-1665) promoted Doroshenko to the rank of his chief (general) yesaul in 1663.
+Zaporizhian Hetman Pavlo Teteria, who was in office from 1663 to 1665, promoted Doroshenko to the rank of his chief (general) yesaul in 1663.
 Doroshenko became the leader of the Cossack starshyna (senior officers) and of the elements within the ecclesiastical authorities who opposed the 1654 Pereiaslav Agreement between the Cossacks and the Tsardom of Russia.
 Supported by Crimean Tatars and by Ottoman Turkey in 1665, Doroshenko crushed the pro-Russian Cossack bands and eventually became Hetman of Ukraine (Right-bank Ukraine) on 10 October 1665.